 Why your restaurant’s waiting staff needs a WooCommerce POS tool to take food orders

 Traditionally, a restaurant’s waiting or bar staff takes customer orders on a notepad and inputs it into a static computer screen.
 This creates a record and forwards the information to the kitchen.
 Unfortunately, this method for taking orders causes a number of problems:

 - Most restaurants run outdated software on their computers that’s difficult to use, instead of something modern and user-friendly (like WordPress and WooCommerce).

 - Since there’s usually only one computer, waiting staff often have to queue to input the customer’s food order.
-This cases delays in sending food orders to the kitchen.
-In addition, it prevents waiting staff from using their time efficiently.
-Same same applies to over-the-counter food orders, for example at a deli or takeaway restaurant.
+This causes delays in sending food orders to the kitchen.
+In addition, it prevents wait staff from using their time efficiently.
+The same applies to over-the-counter food orders, for example at a deli or takeaway restaurant.

 - Desktop computers take up valuable space at the counter or behind the bar.

 The solution is to set up a WooCommerce POS food ordering system to take food orders directly at the table, bar or counter using an iPad/tablet.

 It makes life easier for both your staff and you as a store owner.

 How your restaurant can benefit from an automated POS food ordering system